ShellRechargeSolutionsEU/ocpp/README.md

 OCPP-J), and two roles ("Charge Point" and "Central System").
 This library will help you with 1.5 and 1.6 over JSON.
 For 1.2 and 1.5 over SOAP, there is [a separate library by NewMotion](https://github.com/NewMotion/ocpp-soap) that depends on this one.
+The groundwork for OCPP 2.0 support is present, but only the BootNotification message has been implemented so far.

 Version 1.2 with WebSocket/JSON and version 1.6 with SOAP/XML are not possible.
-Also there is no support for OCPP 2.0 yet.

 Users of this library probably want to use different WebSocket libraries for different scenarios: a production back-office server with tens of thousands of